 Lawn in the Low Water Landscape

-Buffalo grass (right) is a good turf choice for Intermountain landscapes.
+Buffalo grass (shown at right) is a good turf choice for Intermountain landscapes.

 Benefits of Turfgrass